stringzzz/Chatbot_CHELSEA/README.md

  13. Check if user is asking WH-Question, give possible answer response if so

+ 14. Check if user asking for clarification on previous response, try to find matching message containing 2 or more words from previous response

- 14. Check if message matches as part of a message in memory, give linked reponse if so
+ 15. Check if message matches as part of a message in memory, give linked reponse if so

- 15. If certain  or greater messages and words in dictionary, PRNG to
+ 16. If certain  or greater messages and words in dictionary, PRNG to

  determine if attempting topic match.

- 16. If certain  or greater messages and words in dictionary, PRNG to
+ 17. If certain  or greater messages and words in dictionary, PRNG to

  determine if doing single term match.
 If so, coin flip to determine whether